trackier/android_sdk/README.md

     fun revenueEventsTrcking() {
         // Below are the example of customs events function calling
-        //The arguments - "sEMWSCTXeu" passed in the event class is Events id val event = TrackierEvent("sEMWSCTXeu")
+        // The arguments - "sEMWSCTXeu" passed in the event class is Events id val event = TrackierEvent("sEMWSCTXeu")

-        //Passing the revenue events be like below example event.revenue = 2.5 //Pass your generateed revenue here. event.currency = "USD" //Pass your currency here.
+        // Passing the revenue events be like below example event.revenue = 2.5 // Pass your generateed revenue here. event.currency = "USD" // Pass your currency here.

         TrackierSDK.trackEvent(event)
         Log.d("TAG", "onClick: event_curr_track ")